-Aviation Concepts rc "We are closed and moving, Please no orders"
+Aviation Concepts rc "We moved but are closed, Please no orders"

 'Cradle of Heroes'...

 The Fairchild M-62 Aircraft Series is a classic American Enterprise success story.
 In 1938, while most military pilots were still receiving their initial training in biplanes, Fairchild Aircraft recognized the need for a new design more closely approximating the more advanced types of aircraft the trainees would soon be flying.
 With an eye on the news coming from Europe, they 'rolled the dice' and proceeded to develop the military trainer project on their 'own dime', without a government contract, at at their Hagerstown, MD facility. (a development process followed later by North American Aviation with its P-51) The result was one of the most innovative and effective primary training planes ever designed, the Fairchild Primary Trainer ('PT').
 The Fairchild PT was given its factory model number M-62 and its official name, the Cornell.
 The first prototype flew on May 15, 1939 and later that year it won a fly-off competition against 17 other designs for the new Army primary training airplane.
 Fairchild was awarded its first Army contract for an initial order of 270 airplanes, designated the 'PT-19' on September 22, 1939.